How to Easily Manage Your Products Through WordPress

 We don't use WordPress, or any other popular PHP CMS like Processwire.
 But we're no fools: like most of you, we know WordPress and PHP are the most popular development tools out there.
 So when Snipcart launched, we developed an easy-to-use WordPress plugin in order to appeal to a larger audience.
-At the time it seemed like a smart move, but as months passed, we realized it wasn't working out (read this post to learn why we abandoned the support of the plugin).
+At the time it seemed like a smart move, but as months passed, we realized it wasn't working out.

 Still, the song remains the same: millions of websites are running on WordPress, with more of them going live every day.
 Lots of web development agencies are now using it to create quality websites for a wide array of customers.
 Unik Media, a Québec agency using Snipcart to enable e-commerce on a few of their clients' websites, has been working with WordPress for a while now.
 One of their developers, Mike, was kind enough to drop by and show us how he sets up Snipcart with WordPress sites in order to give more autonomy to clients when it comes to product management.